01100100/shredgang/content/pages/events/shred2bohemia.md

 colors: colors-a
 date: '2025-03-21'
 client: ''
 description: "An invitation to embark on an adventure, where you decide how it looks like.
-We will give you the start, and the checkpoints - in between it’s up to you."
+We will give you the start, and the checkpoints - in between it’s up to you \U0001F9ED"
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg